 The U.S.-Mexico border spans nearly 2,000 miles, from Brownsville, Texas in the east, to San Diego, CA in the west.
 The border line passes through mountains, deserts, marshes and other incredibly diverse ecological regions.
 The border wall is not always built on the international boundary line - at times it is built up to a mile away, cutting people off from their private property, restricting access to parks and protected refuge areas.

 In the last three decades the southern border has become home to one of the most militarized regions in the world.
 The deadly border wall has divided vibrant communities, put people’s lives at risk, harmed wildlife, and has destroyed sacred indigenous sites.

-As of September 18, some 690 miles of wall exist diving the U.S. and Mexico — covering about 35% of the total length of the border.
+As of October 16, some 699 miles of wall exist dividing the U.S. and Mexico — covering 36% of the total length of the border.
 A total of 654 miles of border wall were built before Trump took office by the Bush and Obama administrations.
 The state of Arizona had the longest number of pre-Trump border wall construction at a total of 307 miles (including both pedestrian walls and vehicle barriers).
 California, Texas and New Mexico each had a total of 116 miles of deadly wall before Trump began rapidly and forcefully continuing construction of border walls.

 Some of the new forms of the deadly wall are made out of steel beams that allow one to see through it, which CBP claims will help “carry out its mission.”
 But further construction of the wall, especially 30 foot walls, will continue to separate binational communities, threaten wildlife, and damage invaluable environmental resources.
 This section gives an overview of border wall construction and associated costs, levels of law enforcement in the southern border, and maps the network of checkpoints impacting the lives of southern border communities.